GeorgeET15/machan-script/README.md

 2. **Syntax Overview**:

+   - `Machane!!` : Every MachanScript file should start by calling Machan, or else the code will not run.
    - `ithu varName = value aanu` : Used to declare variables.
    - `ithu const varName = value aanu` : Used to declare constant variables.
    - `ithu b = "Hello World" aanu` : Used to declare strings.